Updated: Jun 16

 “The issue is not who places the access but who does it right, every time, to everyone, and everywhere” (1).

 Another confounding factor is the widely different professional experience with which we make decisions about the best treatment of our fellow human beings.
 This makes the decision-making process complex and related not only to the skills and knowledge level of the individual but to his or her specialty as well.
-This illustrated in the Dreifus Scale of Professional Development (Table 1) (2).
+This illustrated in the Dreyfus Scale of Professional Development (Table 1) (2).

-The initial Dreifus Scale had only 5 categories with the expert being the highest.
+The initial Dreyfus Scale had only 5 categories with the expert being the highest.
 The expert level of competence is generally considered to be 10,000 hours of practice or about 10 years of professional experience – a concept popularized in Malcolm Gladwell’s book BLINK.

 Table 1.
-Dreifus Scale of Professional Development
+Dreyfus Scale of Professional Development

 NOVICE (Plays by the rule, low situation awareness (SA), low judgment)